 So what do to? how to detect motion?
 You buy a motion detector Aqara motion detector.
 You add it like the previous items and extend your automation with “Turn of the light when humidity is below 60% AND there is no motion detected”.
 Problem solved 😊 I had this moment a few times that when I added a rule I was forgetting about some situations.
 Like “Only turn on the lights at evening when somebody is at home” and stuff.
 This and seeing all the possibilities is how you sloooowly get into the rabbit hole of home automation.

 The current situation is that it took a long way to get there but I am very satisfied with my setup.
 I have 7 Shellies in my flat, 9 motion detectors or humidity and temperature sensors, 5 Hue lights a pi hole and so on.
 I could do a lot more, maybe over the winter time now when you are more at home.
 I am at a stand where I have to tweak something from time to time but all in all it works pretty well.
 The releases of the Home Assistant and Shellies are coming very often and you have to update everything from time to time.
 But this works pretty well over the provided UIs.

 - My lights turn on when I get home or am home and the sun is set

 - My lights turn on in the morning when I get up and the sun is still down

-- but only the small one in the hallway, the big one makes you blind
+- but only the small one in the hallway, the big one are too bright

 - The fan in the hallway gets on and off based on the humidity completely self controlled

-- Me and my wife get notifications when one of us gets home
+- Me and my significant other get notifications when one of us gets home

 - I can control all lights with my app